Locally differentially private estimation of nonlinear functionals of discrete distributions: Estimators and results

-For any $K$, the quadratic risk of the interactive estimator (Corollary \ref{cor:K:inter}) matches the lower bound of Theorem \ref{simple:LB:thm} when $\ga \geq 2$, thus implying the minimax optimality of the interactive estimator for $\gamma \geq 2$ and any $K$.
-This rate $(\al^2 n)^{-1}$ for $\gamma \geq 2$ corresponds to the bound \eqref{conj2} in the main Theorem \ref{mainTHM}.
-In contrast, the next lower bounds for $\gamma \in (0,2)$ depend on $K$.
+In the general situation of any $K \geq 2$, we thus have the minimax optimal rate $(\al^2 n)^{-1}$ when $\ga \geq 2$, which is achieved by the sequentially interactive estimator (Theorem \ref{thm:bias:summary:interac}).
+In contrast for $\gamma \in (0,2)$, the next lower bounds depend on the alphabet size $K$.

 \begin{thm} For any integer $K \geq 2$, we have the lower bounds\\ \textup{1)} $\ga\in(0,1)$:

 \textup{2)} $\ga\in(1,2)$: